 - Turn on the power at least 12 hours before starting operation. - Starting operation immediately after turning on the main power switch can result in irreversible damage to internal parts.
 Keep the power switch turned on during the operational season.
-Make sure of the phase order of power supply and voltage between each phase. - Do not touch the switches with wet fingers. - Touching a switch with wet fingers can result in an electric shock. - Do not touch the refrigerant pipes during and immediately after operation. - During and immediately after operation, the refrigerant pipes may be hot or cold, depending on the condition of the refrigerant flowing through the refrigerant piping, compressor, and other refrigerant cycle parts.
-Your hands may suffer burns or frostbite if you touch the refrigerant pipes. - Do not operate the air conditioner with the panels and guards removed. - Rotating, hot, or high-voltage parts can cause injuries. - Do not turn off the power immediately after stopping operation. - Always wait at least 5 minutes before turning off the power.
-Otherwise, drainage water leakage or mechanical failure of sensitive parts may occur. - · Do not touch the surface of the compressor during servicing. - If unit is connected to a supply and not running, the crank case heater located at the base of the compressor may still be operating.
+Make sure of the phase order of power supply and voltage between each phase. - Do not touch the switches with wet fingers. - Touching a switch with wet fingers can result in an electric shock.
+Do not touch the refrigerant pipes during and immediately after operation. - During and immediately after operation, the refrigerant pipes may be hot or cold, depending on the condition of the refrigerant flowing through the refrigerant piping, compressor, and other refrigerant cycle parts.
+Your hands may suffer burns or frostbite if you touch the refrigerant pipes. - Do not operate the air conditioner with the panels and guards removed.
+Rotating, hot, or high-voltage parts can cause injuries. - Do not turn off the power immediately after stopping operation. - Always wait at least 5 minutes before turning off the power.
+Otherwise, drainage water leakage or mechanical failure of sensitive parts may occur. - Do not touch the surface of the compressor during servicing.
+If unit is connected to a supply and not running, the crank case heater located at the base of the compressor may still be operating.

-2. About the product
+About the product 2.

 - This unit uses R410A-type refrigerant. - Piping for systems using R410A may be different from that for systems using conventional refrigerant because the design pressure in systems using R410A is higher.
-Refer to the Data Book for more information. - Some of the tools and equipment used for installation with systems that use other types of refrigerant cannot be used with the systems using R410A.
-Refer to the Data Book for more information.
+Refer to the Data Book for more information - Some of the tools and equipment used for installation with systems that use other types of refrigerant cannot be used with the systems using R410A.
+Refer to the Data Book for more information. - Do not use the existing piping, as it contains chlorine, which is found in conventional refrigerating machine oil and refrigerant.
+This chlorine will deteriorate the refrigerant machine oil in the new equipment.
+The existing piping must not be used as the design pressure in systems using R410A is higher than that in the systems using other types of refrigerant and the existing pipes may burst.